1022bipul/PROJECT_IIT_MITRA/help.md

 ### Staged :- files that are staged for commit
 ### Unmodified :- files that are not modified

-## Add & commit
+## Add & Commit

-### add :- add new or changed files in your working directory to the git staging area
+### Add :- add new or changed files in your working directory to the git staging area

          git add <file name> or  git add .

-### commit:- it saves the changes in the staging area to the local repository or it is the record of
+### Commit:- it saves the changes in the staging area to the local repository or it is the record of changed
-         changed

          git commit -m "<message>"

-### push :- upload local repository to a remote repo server to make it public
+### Push :- upload local repository to a remote repo server to make it public

          git push -u origin main